djs070/front-end-template/README.md

 Not the worst template bootstrap I've ever made.
-Gulp, livereload, sass, bootstrap and bourbon
+Picked the best parts out of H5BP, gulp, livereload, sass, bootstrap and bourbon

 ## Getting started